When it comes to geodes, there are many beautiful geode types you can get access to.

 Your books make you look smart and educated and the geodes make for a stunning talking piece.
 You are winning on multiple fronts.

-In all seriousness, agate bookends are a well thought out gift idea for friends and family who love nature and have a lovely collection of books.
+In all seriousness, agate bookends are a well-thought-out gift idea for friends and family who love nature and have a lovely collection of books.

-The truth is, every home has books.
 From children's books to the all-time classic reads.
 Why not present them in a beautiful set of agate bookends.

 One of the more fun types of geodes are the ones that look like large round rocks, and then you break them in half.